 Short Answer: Some World Market stores (around 35%) accept EBT.
 Whether your local store takes EBT will depend on whether it meets the criteria to become a Supplemental Nutrition Assistance Program (SNAP) retailer.
 For more details about using EBT at World Market, see below.

 Does World Market Accept EBT?

-- It must stock a certain variety and quantity of staple food items or
+- Must stock a specific variety and quantity of staple food items

-- It must make more than 50% of its gross retail sales from the sale of staple foods
+- Must make more than 50% of its gross retail sales from staple food items

-SNAP participants can only use their benefits to purchase approved staple food items like bread, dairy, meat, and vegetables.
-Any items you wish to purchase that are not staple foods will need to be purchased in a separate transaction with an alternate payment method, such as cash or credit card.
+SNAP recipients can only use benefits to buy food items like bread, meat, and packaged snacks.
+Before you shop, you may want to check out our list of what you can and cannot buy with EBT.
+You will need to purchase any EBT-ineligible items in a separate transaction with a different payment method, such as cash or credit card.

 For more places where you can use your SNAP benefits, see our list of grocery stores that accept EBT.